Chocolate Cherry Shrimp (Neocaridina davidi)

-Tropical Koi Spirulina Pellet S supports vibrant colour, healthy growth and daily nutrition for koi.
-A smart choice for moderate care setups.
-Buy now.
+Tropical Koi Spirulina Pellet L supports vibrant colour and balanced daily nutrition for koi.
+A practical choice for moderate care setups.
+Buy now with UK delivery.

-Tropical Koi Spirulina Pellet S supports vibrant colour, healthy growth and daily nutrition for koi.
-A smart choice for moderate care setups.
-Buy now.
+Tropical Koi Spirulina Pellet L supports vibrant colour and balanced daily nutrition for koi.
+A practical choice for moderate care setups.
+Buy now with UK delivery.

 Tropical Koi Spirulina Pellet - S is a warm-weather, colour-supporting pond food designed for koi and other pond fish that feed confidently at the surface.
 These tropical koi spirulina pellets are ideal when you want floating pellets for koi feeding that are easy to observe, easy to portion, and practical for mixed-size ponds.
 The small pellet format makes them especially useful if you keep younger koi, smaller pond fish, or simply prefer small floating koi pellets for easy feeding rather than larger seasonal foods like 6mm koi pellets or 8mm floating pellets.
 If you have been searching for a koi spirulina food guide, this formula sits in the sweet spot for keepers who want koi food for vibrant colouration without switching to an oversized pellet.